ngrok/docker-ngrok/README.md

 - `:3-alpine` - The latest Alpine build for version 3 of the ngrok agent.
 Available for every major version from v3 and up.
 - `:<version>-debian` - Debian builds for specific versions of the ngrok agent.
 Available for every minor version from 2.3.40 and up.
 - `:<version>-alpine` - Alpine builds for specific versions of the ngrok agent.
 Available for every minor version from 2.3.40 and up.
-- `:<version>-debian-d2827ad` - Immutable tags pointing to the Debian build of the ngrok agent for a specific version.
+- `:<version>-debian-<hash>` - Immutable tags pointing to the Debian build of the ngrok agent for a specific version.
 Available for every build we release.
 - `:<version>-alpine-d2827ad` - Immutable tags pointing to the Alpine build of the ngrok agent for a specific version.
 Available for every build we release.

 ## Quick Start